An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Introduction

-Finally, we use these two efficient algorithms as the building blocks of an iterative algorithm where we alternate between them.
-We prove that this algorithm terminates with a $2$-approximation with both sparse support and an associated non-mass splitting optimal transport at the same time.
-The $2$-bound remains tight.
-The theoretical running time of this third algorithm remains open.
-In contrast, in practical computations we observe a low number of iterations (often just three or four) before termination, and an actual approximation error that is vastly lower than $2$.
-This behavior is reminiscent of the well-known $k$-means algorithm \cite{l-82,m-67}.
+Finally, we use the two algorithms as the building blocks of an iterative scheme alternating between them (Algorithm \ref{algo:heuristic}).
+We prove that it terminates with a $2$-approximation with both sparse support and an associated non-mass splitting optimal transport at the same time (Theorem \ref{thm:heuristic}, proof in Appendix \ref{sec:iterativeproofs}).
+The theoretical running time of this third algorithm remains open at this time; in practical computations we observe a low number of iterations (often just two to four) before termination.
+This behavior is reminiscent of the well-known $k$-means algorithm \citep{l-82,m-67}.
+Further, while we exhibit an example that shows the $2$-approximation bound for Algorithm \ref{algo:heuristic} is tight in theory, we have not observed more than a $20\%$ error, respectively a multiplicative $1.2$ error, in the computations in this paper.

-In Section \ref{stateoftheart}, we introduce some notation and recall previous related work.
-In Section \ref{results}, we formally explain our main contributions.
-In Section $4$, we present the necessary proofs.
-We conclude with some practical computations in Section \ref{computations}.